10 Tips to Improve Your Speech

 5. Eliminate Filler Words

 Avoid using words like “Um”, “Er”, “Hmmm”.
-Generally, these words tend to convey a sense of uncertainty and suggests that you may be unsure of what you’re saying.
+Generally, these words tend to convey a sense of uncertainty and suggest that you may be unsure of what you’re saying.
 These would definitely work against you during persuasive and/or sales speeches.

 6. Smile!